School of Philosophy and Economic Science: Teachings and practices

-Teaching at SES is done in small groups, in the form of a dialogue between tutor and students following the Socratic tradition, rather than establishing a set course with a curriculum, textbooks and examinations.
-All of the SES tutors are advanced students; none is paid.
+Teaching at SES is done in small groups with a tutor, following the Socratic tradition, rather than a set course with a curriculum, textbooks and examinations.
+All of the SES tutors are advanced students and volunteers.
 Courses include Philosophy, Economics, Art, Vedic Mathematics and Practical Philosophy in Business.
 SES teaches a variety of 10 week courses, beginning each January, May and September.